 Additionally, State Farm Drive Safe & Save comes with a pledge that all drivers who continue to use the program will get a discount on their auto insurance.
 Other programs do not offer this guarantee.
 Some, like Liberty Mutual RightTrack, only pledge that your rates will not go up, while others, like Progressive Snapshot, do not even come with this guarantee.

 State Farm policyholders in California, Rhode Island and Massachusetts should be aware that Drive Safe & Save is not available in their state.
-To get their rates down, these drivers will need to ask after other State Farm discounts or select another UBI program from a different insurer.
+To get their rates down, these drivers will need to ask about other State Farm discounts or select another UBI program from a different company.

 State Farm Drive Safe & Save Mobile

 Most other UBI programs gather driving data through either a tracking device or a mobile app, but State Farm Drive Safe and Save uses both.
 Below, we've adapted the sign-up steps for the mobile version of Drive Safe & Save: